 Jo Platt MP

-"I am honoured to become a parliamentary champion for Action for ME.
+"I am honoured to become a Parliamentary Champion for Action for ME.
 My own experience with long Covid and suspected ME has given me a firsthand understanding of the impact post-viral diseases can have on people's lives.

 Through my role as an MP, I am committed to raising awareness in Parliament and ensuring that those affected by ME and related long term, fluctuating conditions receive the recognition, support, and care they deserve."